shadichy/Documentation/docs/configuration/kernel-parameters.md

 !!!warning

-    You're editing from linux, you cannot apply any of the above methods.
+    You're editing from linux, you cannot apply any of the above methods from [Edit command-line parameters from BlissOS](kernel-parameters.md#edit-command-line-parameters-from-blissos).

 !!!info

     Since you use linux, we'd expect that you know how to mount partitions and edit files from linux.
 We'd also expect that you know where you installed BlissOS (your root partition).

+!!!info

+    You can also use these methods below to edit command-line parameters from [Bootable installer](../installation/auto/bootable-installer.md) environment (in case BlissOS is the only OS on your device or you just want to modify BlissOS kernel parameters right after installation).

 ### On BlissOS with GRUB